n8n-io/typeorm/docs/using-cli.md

 Then you may run the command like this:

 ```
-npm run typeorm migration:run -- -d path-to-datasource-config
+pnpm typeorm migration:run -- -d path-to-datasource-config
 ```

 ### How to read the documentation

 To reduce verbosity of the documentation, the following sections are using a globally installed typeorm CLI.
-Depending on how you installed the CLI, you may replace `typeorm` at the start of the command, by either `npx typeorm` or `npm run typeorm`.
+Depending on how you installed the CLI, you may replace `typeorm` at the start of the command, by either `npx typeorm` or `pnpm typeorm`.

 ## Initialize a new TypeORM project